Washington College and Career Compass

 Effective Practices Exchange

-On November 28, 2018, the Washington Student Achievement Council (WSAC) convened over 200 leaders to discuss challenges and opportunities to increase educational attainment of adult learners in Washington State.
+On November 28, 2018, the Washington Student Achievement Council (WSAC) convened over 200 leaders to discuss challenges and opportunities to increase the educational attainment of adult learners in Washington State.
 Visit the event archive to learn more and access materials from the 2018 Adult Reengagement Summit.

 Reports and Resources